-Aquatic animal diseases have profound social and economic impacts on the public, businesses, and economies that depend directly or indirectly on aquatic animal production.
+Aquatic animal diseases have profound social and economic impacts on the public, businesses and economies that depend directly or indirectly on aquatic animal production.
 Considerable importance is being given for the study of economic importance of aquatic animal diseases at the farm and national level, while information on many of the diseases of maricultured species is currently not available.
-Understanding the economic importance of aquatic animal diseases at the national level necessitates its understanding at the farm level, so that measures in can be taken up for the effective allocation of resources to develop required control and prevention strategies for sustaining the aquatic production and enhancing profitability of farming.
+Understanding the economic importance of aquatic animal diseases at the farm level, so that measures in can be taken up for the effective allocation of resources to develop required control and prevention strategies for sustaining the aquatic production and enhancing profitability of farming.